Lekanville/bbt_research/README.md

 export PYTHONPATH=$PYTHONPATH:pwd
 ```
 ## Task 1: Clean the Data
-Run the data cleaning rule (you can specify the number of core to use with the -c command)
+Run the data cleaning rule (you can specify the number of cores to use with the -c command)
 ```
 snakemake -r data_clean -c 1
 ```